How to Get a Small Business Loan with Bad Credit

 Merchant Cash Advance

 A merchant cash advance is a type of business financing where the business owner receives a lump sum they can use however they like.
 However, instead of repaying the money in a traditional way, the lender receives a percentage from every credit card transaction at the business.
+MCAs are not legally loans and are therefore not subject to many of the laws and regulations in the lending industry.

 MCAs are an alternative to poor credit loans.
 They’re useful for borrowers with extremely low personal credit scores who quickly need a large sum of cash.